Everything to Know About the Military Adoption Process

 It should be noted that the military definition of “special needs” is "persons with physical or mental disabilities or severe illnesses," while some adoption professionals define special needs as not just children with disabilities, but also older children, sibling groups or minorities.

 Family Service Centers are located on every major military installation and provide information and services regarding various military adoption benefits.

 Medical Care is available to military families at military treatment facilities, and health care benefits are provided under TRICARE in civilian medical facilities if access to care is not available at a military installation.

 An adopted child is eligible for benefits after he or she is enrolled in the Defense Enrollment Eligibility Reporting System (DEERS).
 For more information, call (800) 538-9552.

 The patient affairs personnel at a specific medical treatment facility may have information.
 Specific information on access and eligibility is available on the TRICARE website or by calling the DoD Worldwide TRICARE Information Center at (888) 363-2273.

 The Family Advocacy Program provides individual and family counseling services for military families.
 Most of the programs are geared toward prevention and the development of a healthier lifestyle.
 These programs are available to all families with children ages 3 or under.

 Adoption Tax Benefits are available for military families through Internal Revenue Service Publication 968.
 While military families do not qualify for services under the Family Medical Leave Act, they do qualify for this tax benefit.

 American Adoptions is proud to offer services and guidance through every step of the process as a military-friendly adoption agency.
-To learn more about infant adoption for military families through American Adoptions, contact an adoption specialist at 1-800-ADOPTION or request free adoption information to get started.
+To learn more about infant adoption for military families through American Adoptions, request free adoption information to get started.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.